Machine-learning-and-complex-systems/NNCME/README.md

 from ModelName import ModelName  #from your ModelName.py file import the model class

 ###Set parameters begin (necessary changes according to the new model)-------------------------------
-###Initialize parameters
 args.Model='ModelName' #Change to your model name args.L=15 #The number of species args.M=int(80) #Upper limit on the count of species args.batch_size=100 #Number of batch samples args.Tstep=100# Time step of iterating the chemical master equation args.delta_t=0.0005 #Time step length of iterating the chemical master equation

+#More hyperparameters parameters of the neural network (unnecessary changes)
+#Please refer to Supplementary table II,III of the manuscript for the choice of the above hyperparameters if changes are required.
+#If no specification, the parameters will be the default in MasterEq.py and args.py
 ###Set parameters end-------------------------------

-#More hyperparameters parameters of the neural network
-#Please refer to Supplementary table II,III of the manuscript for the choice of the above hyperparameters if changes are required.
-If no specification, the parameters are initialized in MasterEq.py and args.py

 ###Add model command begin (necessary changes according to the new model)----------------------------
 if args.Model=='ModelName':
     model = ModelName(**vars(args))
 ###Add model command end----------------------------
 ```
 --------------------------------------------------------------------------------------------------------------------------------------------